menu

 Overview

 Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy (DOE), the American-Made EnergyTech University Prize (EnergyTech UP) challenges student teams to compete for cash prizes for successfully identifying a promising energy technology, assessing its market potential, and creating a business plan for commercialization.
+Faculty are challenged to create innovative implementation plans that expand energy technology commercialization.

 Faculty: Develop and implement educational activities to engage more students in energy technology commercialization and entrepreneurship topics at their institution.
-While faculty have always been, and remain, welcome and encouraged to mentor a team competing in EnergyTech UP, this new track is designed to incentivize and support faculty directly, with $100,000 in cash prizes available.
+While faculty have always been, and remain, welcome and encouraged to mentor a team competing in EnergyTech UP, this new track is designed to incentivize and support faculty directly, with more than $100,000 in cash prizes available.

 About the Prize

-This prize is sponsored by DOE’s OTT, as well as several other program offices.
+The EnergyTech University Prize 2025 is sponsored by DOE’s OTT, as well as several other program offices.
 EnergyTech UP, in partnership with American-Made Challenges, is designed to be approachable, equitable, and scalable nationwide.
-Winners are chosen based on the strength of their business proposals.
-Participating students are provided with a curated list of National Lab technologies that are ready for commercialization and that can be used for their business plan.
+Winners are chosen based on the strength of their business proposals and implementation plans.

 Prize Structure for Student Competitors